 Ever since my childhood, I have been, like many other people, driven by the questions of who I am and why things are as they are.
 To answer these questions, for me, any tool would do: natural sciences, fine arts, music, philosophy, meditation – or preferably all of them.

 So I started out with studying physics, mathematics and biology.
 Because of my all-time favorite teachers, Nobel laureate Konrad Lorenz and Rupert Riedl, I soon gravitated more and more towards biology.

 First stop: Thailand.
-I didn’t like the way it had developed from when I got to know it first, some 20 years earlier.
-What appealed to me though was a little temple in the jungle with no electric lights which a friend had shown me.
+Not so keen on life in Bangkok, what appealed to me was a little temple with no electriic lights which I found in the jungle of Kanchanaburi.
+The silence, darkness, wilderness, and also the ascetic monk’s life fascinated me.
 When the head monk asked me if I would like to paint the walls of his temple with Buddhist stories, I instantly agreed.
-Before, though, I asked him to give me time to study traditional Thai painting.
-Not that I had planned to paint ‘Thai style’, but I wanted to deeply understand what Thai sensibility possibly could be before making any brush stroke on these sacred walls.
+Before, though, I asked him to grant me one year’s time to study traditional Thai painting, culture and language.
+I never planned to paint ‘Thai style’ but what I wanted was to deeply understand what Thai culture and sensibility possibly could be before making any brush stroke on these sacred walls.
 The monk agreed.